186shades/ECE285-Final-Project/README.md

 different types of degradation.
 The core part of the problem is to design a generic restoration model that can effectively remove the degradation and recover the original image for variety of degradation.
-This project is based on one of the solutions provided by the paper - [Zero-Shot Image Restoration Using Denoising Diffusion Null-Space Model] (https://wyhuai.github.io/ddnm.io/) The performance of the proposed method is compared after applying it on pre-trained as well as self- trained diffusion models for an image inpainting task using evaluation metrics like Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM).
-The dataset used for self-trainig and evaluation is the DREAMING - Diminished Reality for Emerging Applications in Medicine through Inpainting Dataset provided as part of [DREAMING 2024 Grand challenge] (https://dreaming.grand-challenge.org/) by IEEE ISBI 2024.
+This project is based on one of the solutions provided by the paper - "Zero-Shot Image Restoration Using Denoising Diffusion Null-Space Model" (https://wyhuai.github.io/ddnm.io/) The performance of the proposed method is compared after applying it on pre-trained as well as self- trained diffusion models for an image inpainting task using evaluation metrics like Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM).
+The dataset used for self-trainig and evaluation is the DREAMING - Diminished Reality for Emerging Applications in Medicine through Inpainting Dataset provided as part of DREAMING 2024 Grand challenge (https://dreaming.grand-challenge.org/) by IEEE ISBI 2024.

 ---